 Overlooking the analysis of cross-posting results

-Finally, don’t forget to measure your results.
+Remember to measure your results.
 Regularly analyzing the results of your cross-posted social media content is a must.
 Neglecting this step can lead to missed opportunities, ineffective campaigns, and overall lackluster performance.

-When is the best time to cross-post on different platforms
+When is the best time to cross-post on different platforms?

 Cutting through the noise on social media is a constant struggle for many brands.
-Posting your content at the right time on each platform can extend your post visibility and engagement.
+Posting your content at the right time on each platform can extend post visibility and engagement.

 Understanding audience activity on Facebook

 Facebook users are generally most active in the early morning and late afternoon hours.
-While the best time to post may depend on your industry, according to Hootsuite, the overall best time to post to Facebook is between 8 am and noon on Tuesdays and Thursdays
+While the best time to post may depend on your industry, according to Hootsuite, the overall best time to post to Facebook is between 8 am and noon on Tuesdays and Thursdays.

 The Facebook algorithm prioritizes content that gets immediate engagement after posting.
 If you can catch your audience while they’re online, you increase the likelihood they’ll see and engage with your posts.
 The Facebook algorithm will then reward your content by boosting your reach and visibility.